pkErbynn/advanced-css-and-sass/README.md

 0 - 600px: ............
 Phone   <br>
 600px - 900px: ........
 Tablet portrait <br>
 900px - 1200px: .......
 Tablet landscape <br>
-[1200 - 1800px]: ......
-Uuhere normal style apply [Desktop-first] <br>
+[1200 - 1800px]: ......   where normal style apply [Desktop-first] <br>
 1800px +: .............
 Big desktop <br>

 ## Responsive Design Strategies - Responsive Image
-The goal of responsive images is to serve the **right image** to the **right screen size** and device, in order to avoid douunloading unnecessary large images on small screens
+The goal of responsive images is to serve the **right image** to the **right screen size** and device, in order to avoid downloading unnecessary large images on small screens

 ### Module application
 Some of the images are applied either via html (img tag) or css (bg-image)

 ### The 3 Use-cases
-1. Resolution suuitching:
+1. Resolution switching:
     - decrease img resolution on smaller screens
     - nb: 1px == 2 physical pixels
-    - specifies and depends on the uuidth descriptor
+    - specifies and depends on the width descriptor
     - application: line #74 (in .html)

-2. Density suuitching:
+2. Density switching:
-    - reserve to half the img resolution on @1x-screen (ie. louu resolution screen, 2x for high res)
+    - reserve to half the img resolution on @1x-screen (ie. low resolution screen, 2x for high res)
     - serve a larger version of img for higher res screens and smaller version of same image for smaller res screens
     - depends on screen resolution
     - uses `srcset` and has density descriptor (of 1x, 2x)...eg, `<img srcset="img/logo-green-1x.png 1x, img/logo-green-2x.png 2x" ...`